carnotresearch/cr-sparse/paper/paper.md

 In contrast,
 our use of JAX enables us to perform jit compilation with abstracted out end-to-end XLA optimization to multiple backend.

+The algorithms in this package have a wide variety of applications.
+We list
+some: compressive imaging, medical imaging, compressive radar,

 # Sparse signal processing problems and available solvers